h8d13/Hadeboot/README.md

 How to get it running:
 ---

+Make sure you've created a venv and activated it.
+Installed requirements.

 You might have to get some PyQt dev tools:

     sudo apt install -y libxcb1 libxcb-xinerama0 libxcb-cursor0 libxkbcommon-x11-0 libxcb-render0 libxcb-render-util0 qt6-base-dev

+Then you can simply run the monitor.py script.